FUTURE BRITISH DIPLOMACY AND MILITARY STRATEGY

 After reversing the ' previous decision reversal ' both carriers will operate STOVL variants of the JCF 35 after all.
-This decision corrects another decision, also taken in haste by the Prime Minister and his Chancellor - not the admirals - who would have turned the clock back to the 1960s.
-The previous Chief of the Defence Staff, Air Marshal Sir Jock Stirrup, will be blamed by Downing Street for taking sweets from the baby's mouth but yet again, the Prime Minister looks a foolish schoolboy way out of his depth on diplomacy and defence.
+This decision corrects another decision, also taken in haste by the previous Prime Minister and his Chancellor - not the admirals - that would have turned the clock back to the 1960s.
+The previous Chief of the Defence Staff, Air Marshal Sir Jock Stirrup, will be blamed by Downing Street for taking sweets from the baby's mouth but yet again, the Prime Minister, David Cameron, looks a foolish schoolboy way out of his depth on diplomacy and defence.